cyl19970726/LangLands/README.md

     - The Ulvetanna team has developed a new SNARK protocol, **Binius**, which operates in a 1-bit domain, achieving faster proof generation.
 2. **Optimizing Protocol Details**: For example, Plonky2 enhances performance by reducing the layers in its Merkle Tree commitments and using the more ZK-friendly hash Poseidon2.
 3. **Splitting Large Instruction Sets for Acceleration**: In zkVM, when the overall arithmetic circuit degree is high, using continuation to divide large instruction sets into smaller sets accelerates the process, effectively reducing circuit size by adding a layer of recursive circuits.
 4. **Folding Scheme for Recursive Process Optimization**: Current options include Nova, ProtoStar, ProtoGalaxy, SuperNova, and HyperNova.
-ProtoStar, for instance, focuses on computing and committing cross-terms in each circuit folding, using Perdson commitment scheme and committing witnesses, then folding both cross-terms and witnesses.
+ProtoStar, for instance, focuses on computing and committing cross-terms in each circuit folding, using the Perdson commitment scheme and committing witnesses, then folding both cross-terms and witnesses.
 However, its core still revolves around polynomial operations.
 5. **Trade-offs in Circuit Writing**: This involves a balance between polynomial degree and quantity, with a preference for higher polynomial degrees in the final proof layer and more polynomials in earlier proofs.
 6. **Lookup Innovations**: Lookups, vital for many zk applications like zkEVM, reduce instruction scale significantly, as seen in range checks.
 Recent advancements in lookup protocols (from Plonkup to Caulk, CQ, and Lasso) have lowered overall computational complexity from O(N*logN) to O(m*logm), where N is the table length and m is the query vector length.
 7. **Potential for Non-structured Circuits (GKR) to Replace Structured Ones**